rimchristian/Jubhunting-Agent/README.md

 - License

 # Overview
-- AI Jobhunting Assistant is a multi-agent system that streamlines the job search process by leveraging Claude Sonnet 4.5 to provide personalized job matches, resume optimization, and interview preparation.
+A Python-based automation tool that streamlines the job search process by scraping listings from multiple platforms, filtering opportunities based on user criteria, and generating tailored resumes and cover letters using AI.

 ## The Problem
-- Job hunting is time-consuming and overwhelming:
-1. Searching across multiple job sites daily
-2. Tailoring resumes for different roles
-3. Preparing for diverse interview questions
-4. Tracking applications and opportunities
+Job searching is time-consuming and repetitive.
+Manually browsing multiple job boards, customizing applications, and tracking opportunities takes 10-15 hours per week, leading to burnout and missed opportunities.

 ## The Solution
 - A modular AI system with 4 specialized agents that: